luxfi/LPs/LPs/lp-0900-lux-version-chronology.md

 type: Informational
 category: Meta
 created: 2026-02-14
-tags: [chronology, version-history, meta, gpu-native, quasar, trifecta]
+tags: [chronology, version-history, meta, gpu-native, quasar, 9-chain-topology]
 ---

 ## Abstract

-This LP is the canonical chronology of the Lux Network: the four locked version milestones, their activation dates, the consensus and execution stack at each step, and what the trifecta (DEX + EVM + FHE) came to mean for the network.
+This LP is the canonical chronology of the Lux Network: the four locked version milestones, their activation dates, the consensus and execution stack at each step, and how the 9-chain topology and its financial-rail core (DEX + EVM + FHE) evolved into production.
 It exists so any future contributor can answer the question "what was Lux at version N?" with one authoritative source.